-We expect our expenses to increase in connection with our ongoing activities, particularly as we conduct an additional Phase 2 clinical trial of MAT2203, conduct additional preclinical and clinical trials to further validate and expand our cochleate drug delivery platform technology and potentially advance MAT2501 further into clinical development, continue research and development, initiate clinical trials and, if development succeeds, seek regulatory approval of our product candidates.
+We expect our expenses to increase in connection with our ongoing activities, particularly as we conduct additional preclinical and clinical studies of MAT9001, our lead product candidate, as well as the anticipated Phase 2 clinical trial of MAT2203 in cryptococcal meningitis, conduct additional preclinical and clinical trials to further validate and expand our LNC platform delivery technology, continue research and development, initiate clinical trials and, if development succeeds, seek regulatory approval of our product candidates.
 Our expenses could further increase if we initiate new research and preclinical development efforts for other product candidates.
 In addition, if we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
-Furthermore, we expect to incur significant additional costs associated with operating as a public company, particularly as we cease to qualify as an "emerging growth company."
+Furthermore, we expect to incur significant additional costs associated with operating as a public company, particularly as we case to qualify as an "emerging growth company."
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our research and development programs or any future commercialization efforts.

-We believe that our existing cash and cash equivalents of approximately \$7.3 million as of December 31, 2017, will enable us to fund our operating expenses and capital expenditure requirements into September of 2018.
+We believe that our existing cash and cash equivalents, including restricted cash, of approximately \$13.0 million as of December 31, 2018, plus an additional \$30.5 million in net proceeds from a public offering of our common stock in March 2019, will enable us to fund our operating expenses and capital expenditure requirements through 2020.
 We have based this estimate on assumptions that may prove to be wrong in the future, and we could use our capital resources sooner than we currently expect.
 Changing circumstances could cause us to consume capital significantly faster than we currently anticipate, and we may need to spend more money than currently expected because of circumstances beyond our control.
 Our future capital requirements, both short-term and long-term, will depend on many factors, including:

-- the progress, timing, costs and results of our ongoing and planned clinical trials of MAT2203; - the scope, progress, timing, costs and results of clinical trials of, and research and preclinical development efforts for, other product candidates, including MAT2501, any future product candidates based upon our cochleate delivery technology platform, and any preclinical or clinical work done to further validate our cochleate platform delivery technology, generally;
+- the progress, timing, costs and results of our ongoing and planned clinical trials of MAT9001; - the scope, progress, timing, costs and results of clinical trials of, and research and preclinical development efforts for, other product candidates, including MAT2203, any future product candidates based upon our cochleate delivery technology platform, and any preclinical or clinical work done to further validate our cochleate platform delivery technology, generally; - our ability to enter into and the terms and timing of any collaborations, licensing or other arrangements that we may establish; - the number and development requirements of other product candidates that we pursue; - the costs, timing and outcome of regulatory review of our product candidates by the FDA and comparable non-U.S. regulatory authorities; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval;

-- our ability to enter into and the terms and timing of any collaborations, licensing or other arrangements that we may establish; - the number and development requirements of other product candidates that we pursue; - the costs, timing and outcome of regulatory review of our product candidates by the FDA and comparable non-U.S. regulatory authorities; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - our headcount growth and associated costs as we expand our research and development and establish a commercial infrastructure; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the extent to which we acquire or in-license other products and technologies; - the costs of operating as a public company; and - the effect of competing technological and market developments.
+- the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - our headcount growth and associated costs as we expand our research and development and establish a commercial infrastructure; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the extent to which we acquire or in-license other products and technologies; - the costs of operating as a public company; and - the effect of competing technological and market developments.